-There is a LOT going on before the main arena shows; shopping, eating and first rate performances around the O2.
+There is a LOT going on before the main arena shows; shopping, eating and first rate performances throughout the 02 walkways.
 Plus with long waits for many of the sit-down restaurants (especially any with American themed menus) it’s best not to be rushed.
-The schedule is available on the app (see below) but as a guide it all kicks off from 14:00 on Friday then 10:30 on Saturday and Sunday.
+The schedule is now available on the app (see below) but as a guide the live music starts from 13:30 on Friday then 10:30 on Saturday and Sunday.

 DON’T bring the kitchen sink:

-Added security measures at the O2 mean strict bag size restrictions.
-Check on their site before you travel but at the moment (the month before C2C 2018) “Only handbags and other small bags no larger than 35cm x 40cm x 19cm will be allowed into the arena.”
-If you can fit a portable phone battery pack in your small bag, bring it – there’ll be a lot of photo opportunities before the arena shows.
-If you really must bring a larger bag there’s a luggage room in Car Park 1 but it’s £10 per item.
-It’s also worth noting the official stance that small personal cameras allowed but not larger SLR ‘professional’ cameras.
+Added security measures at the O2 means new stricter bag size restrictions.
+Check on their site before you travel but at the moment (the week before C2C 2017) “Only handbags and other small bags no larger than 35cm x 40cm x 19cm will be allowed into the arena.”
+If you must bring a larger bag there’s a luggage room in Car Park 1 but it’s £10 per bag.
+It’s also worth noting, small personal cameras allowed but not larger SLR ‘professional’ cameras.

 DON’T peak too early: